Yohann-Moy/Angular-Pokedex-Final-Release/README.md

 //

-If anything goes wrong (project not running properly or "node_modules.zip" missing), please download the project from my Google drive following :
+If anything goes wrong (project not running properly or missing files), please download the project from my Google drive following :
 ...